MateuszPiaszczyk/personal-homepage/README.md

 ## Description
 This website is my portfolio.
 Here you can find links to my recent projects and list of skills.
 You can also find my email and socials links.

-## Technologies and practices used / Technologie i praktyki
+## Technologies and practices used
 `JavaScript ES+` `React` `Redux` `Redux-saga` `API` `axios` `styled-component` `RWD` `Normalize` `Immuntabbility` `Accesability` `color-alpha`

 ## Demo Link